stroxler/music-notes/sfpl-easy-jazz-keys-books.md

 - Perdido is decent
 - Desafinado(!!)

-## The First 50 Jazz Standards

-This one has pretty high-quality arrangements, I think the overall playing level might be slightly higher than the jazz classics book.

-So it's a real goal not just to work on my reading and learn the tunes, but also study how they are actually putting together pretty nice-sounding beginner-level arrangement.

-- The Girl From Ipanema p46 ... this one I don't exactly like but I need to learn!

-- Alone Together p2
-- All of me p5
-- All the things you are p8 (has the verse)
-- Autumn in New York p12
-- Body and Soul p15
-- But Not for Me p20
-- Don't Get Around p26 (this arrangement is pretty fun!)
-- Easy Living p29
-- Fly Me to the Moon p32 (as a waltz)
-- A Foggy Day p35
-- How High the Moon p50
-- I'll Remember Aprik p57
-- If I should Lose You p60
-- In a Sentimental Mood p62
-- It could Happen to You p65

 ## The First 50 Jazz Classics

-This book is more eclectic, it has some great tunes including instrumental standards.
+This book is more eclectic than the Standards one, it has some great tunes including instrumental standards.
 But it also has more arrangements I don't care for much, I'm listing off only the tunes that I both think I should learn *and* I liked the arrangement okay.

 The main goal for this book is just to improve my reading and learn the tunes, I don't think the arrangements are quite as good as the other book so they